bethinkpl/bit-docs/laravel.md

 * I can use artisian CLI for DB migration and code generation
 * I can set data in users session
 * I can introduce Authorization to my application - only logged in users can see the content
+* I can set Eloquest relations to fetch related data from DB
 * I can validate data provided by user to make sure the content is in the right shape
 * I can limit permissions to introduce admin role
+* I can serve static assets like css and js to make user experience better

 ### Advanced aka _My TODO app has REST API_
 **Prerequisite knowledge:** rest, http,